dankelley/oce/README.md

 ``Oce`` is an R package for processing oceanographic data.
-Its [official webpage](http://dankelley.github.com/oce/) provides details, of which this README file is just a sketch.
+Its [webpage](http://dankelley.github.com/oce/) provides details, of which this README file is just a sketch.

 Stable versions of the package are normally installed from within R, in the